 "What are you saying?" her voice sounded hoarse to her own ears.

 Grandine was the one who answered her, although Levy had already anticipated what she would say.
 "We could not foresee the future clear enough to know whether or not our magic would prevail, so we did the only thing we could think of to ensure that there would be dragonslayers ready for the fate that awaited the world.
-We have been here all along, little one; we have not disappeared."
+We have been here all along, little one; we never disappeared."

 She met Levy's gaze, and pieces of a puzzle she hadn't realized she'd been keeping in her heart seemed to fall into place with enough force to knock the breath from her lungs.